Wilford Brimley: Commercials

 Brimley frequently appeared in commercials, including a series of commercials for Quaker Oats, a campaign which became famous for his repeating their slogan "It's the right thing to do."
 Developed by advertising agency Jordan, McGrath, Case & Taylor, the campaign began in 1987.
 Brimley appeared in numerous television advertisements for Liberty Medical, a company specializing in home delivery of medical products (including diabetes testing supplies).
 He appeared in commercials for the American Diabetes Association and was the voice-over for a Bryan Foods television commercial campaign.

 Musical interests

 Brimley has been described as "a fine singer with a warm, rich voice".
 In 1993, Brimley sang with the Cal State Northridge Jazz Band for a concert benefiting the college's Jazz Endowment Scholarship Fund.
-In 2004, he released This Time, The Dream's On Me, an album of jazz standards named after the Harold Arlen and Johnny Mercer-penned title track.
+In 2004, he self-released the album This Time, The Dream's On Me a collection of jazz standards named after the was title track.
 He was also an accomplished harmonica player; during his 2011 appearance on The Late Late Show with Craig Ferguson, Brimley performed a lively rendition of "Oh!
 Susanna" much to the delight, and surprise, of Ferguson and the studio audience.
 In 2013, Riders in the Sky partnered with Brimley to produce the album Home on the Range, which featured him singing a variety of country and folk songs.